Oscar winning actress Glenda Jackson has died, aged 87

 She also famously starred as Queen Elizabeth I in the BBC drama Elizabeth R from 1971.

-Jackson gave up acting to join the House of Commons as a Labour MP in north London from 1992 to 2015 before she later returned to acting, winning a Bafta for her comeback role in the TV drama Elizabeth Is Missing in 2020.
+Jackson gave up acting to join the House of Commons as a Labour MP in north London from 1992 to 2015 before she later returned to acting.
+She won a Bafta for her comeback role in the TV drama Elizabeth Is Missing in 2020.

 A host of political figures and people from the entertainment world have been paying their respects to Jackson.